h4seeb-cmd/turtle/_posts/2022-10-09-AP-practice.md

 # Answers:
-Problem 1: 1 and 2 only
+- Problem 1: 1 and 2 only
-Problem 2:
+- Problem 2: 1 only
+- Problem 3: 3 only